-This was the University of Michigan's third year hosting YIP.
-The program hired current Michigan football student-athletes and staff members, along with local public school teachers and the United States Marines were also participants in this year's program.
+This was the University of Michigan's fifth year hosting YIP.
+The program hired current Michigan football student-athletes and staff members, along with local public-school teachers and 5 United States Marines were also participants in this year's program.

-Michigan YIP served 67 at-risk youth from different middle schools in Detroit.
+Michigan YIP served 85 at-risk youth from different middle schools in Detroit.
 The students who participated were chosen from local middle schools in underprivileged communities.
-22 University of Michigan student-athletes that made up the entire sophomore class of the 2017 Michigan Football Team were coaches and mentors for the youth.
-This was the second year that the University accredited student-athletes to receive college credit for their participation in the program.
+There were 19 University of Michigan student-athletes that made up the entire sophomore class of the 2019 Michigan Football Team.
+They were coaches and mentors for the youth during the program.